 d.
 De-Energization Rule: Locate Resource Node at Electrical Bus that is less often de-energized, if alternate choices exist.
 Settlement Point Prices (SPPs) for de-energized Resource Nodes are calculated using heuristic rules.

 e.
-Generic Transmission Constraint (GTC) Rule: A GTC cannot include Transmission Elements between a Resource Node and any Generation Resources mapped to it.
+Generic Transmission Constraint (GTC) Rule: A GTC cannot include Transmission Elements between a Resource Node and any Generation Resources or ESR mapped to it.

 f.
 Transmission Constraint Rule: Initial placement of the Resource Node should not be such that Transmission Elements between Resource Node and associated Resource Connectivity Nodes could be constrained.
-The parameters of the Network Operations Model are evaluated at that point in time when the determination of the Resource Node placement is being made such that there is no congestion between the location of the Resource Node and the Resource Connectivity Node that the Generation Resource is physically connected to in the Network Operations Model.
-Ongoing monitoring to ensure that there is no congestion between the Resource Node and the Resource Connectivity Node of the Generation Resource requires the Resource Entity and Transmission and/or Distribution Service Provider (TDSP) to monitor and coordinate changes that may impact this.
+The parameters of the Network Operations Model are evaluated at that point in time when the determination of the Resource Node placement is being made such that there is no congestion between the location of the Resource Node and the Resource Connectivity Node that the Generation Resource or ESR is physically connected to in the Network Operations Model.
+Ongoing monitoring to ensure that there is no congestion between the Resource Node and the Resource Connectivity Node of the Generation Resource or ESR requires the Resource Entity and Transmission and/or Distribution Service Provider (TDSP) to monitor and coordinate changes that may impact this.
 See Articles 5, 6 and 7 of the Standard Generation Interconnection Agreement (SGIA).

 g.
 Publicity Rule: Market Participants need to know where the Resource Nodes are located.